logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-k8s.md

 #### Manage and remove a Telemetry Collector:

-To manage a Localhost Telemetry Collector on your **Windows** machine, you can use the following commands:
+To manage a Telemetry Collector in your **Windows** Kubernetes environment, you can use the following commands:

 | **Logz.io Helm:** | `C:\Users\<<USERNAME>>\AppData\Roaming\LogzioAgent\LogzioKubernetes\logzio_helm.txt` |
 | **Logz.io Agent Logs:** | `C:\Users\<<USERNAME>>\AppData\Roaming\LogzioAgent\logzio_agent.log` |